HESOFTS/sexten_2017/model_creator/README.md

 # README : scriptModel_variable.py

-The script generates a .xml file to caraterise one or more source or background models in the ctools standard starting from plain text file.
+The script, written in python, generates a .xml file to caraterise one or more source or background models in the ctools standard starting from plain text file.

+To launch, in a bash terminal, write: `python scriptModel_variable.py flie_name`

 [General references at this page](http://cta.irap.omp.eu/ctools "ctools Homepage" )